hk4n/milk/readme.md

 ~~~

 ## Container
-The container plugin has four regular config options where two is mandatory.
+The container plugin has five regular config options where two is mandatory.
 The advanced section is a direct translation of the [dockerpy](https://docker-py.readthedocs.io/en/stable/) clients create functions arguments but few are tested, see the [advanced](#advanced) section for more information.
-- **name:** name of container inside milk, mandatory
+- **id:** name of container within milk, mandatory
 - **image:** name of image, mandatory
 - **command:** command to execute, does not override entrypoint settings, optional
 - **detach:** set to True to have the container run in detached mode
+- **name:** name of container in docker

 See the [basic example](#basic-example) how to start a simple container.